 Carole's Western art education during studies in HK and the UK taught her not only how to combine East with West but also abstraction with realism; modern with traditional; spiritual with the physical.
 While studying modern languages at school and majoring in German Literature at university in the UK and Germany, she was exposed to European artists from schools of impressionism, expressionism, symbolism and fauvism.
 Influenced by her diverse linguistic and cultural experiences, Carole has been able to perfectly meld Chinese painting skills, aesthetics, philosophies and motifs with Western modes of expression, bridging East with the West.

-After spending several years in the finance & banking industry at companies such as Morgan Stanley and a US hedge fund, working across Europe and Asia including London, Germany, Shanghai and Hong Kong , Carole decided to go back to what is most truthful to her heart- art and creativity.
-To promote traditional Chinese painting principles with a modern, vibrant and Western approach, making Chinese painting accessible to everyone especially to those unfamiliar with Chinese culture , thereby promoting cultural understanding and exchange.
+After spending several years in the finance & banking industry at companies such as Morgan Stanley and a US hedge fund, working across Europe and Asia including London, Germany, Shanghai and Hong Kong , Carole decided to go back to what is most truthful to her heart- art, creativity and to promote traditional Chinese painting principles with a modern, vibrant and Western twist.

 It is hoped that the beauty of Chinese Painting, its history, culture, philosophy and spirit of harmony, peace and universal balance can reach different corners of the world, bringing cultures, nations and people closer together through art.